jupyterlab/jupyterlab/docs/source/developer/performance.rst

   the UI may freeze as all outputs never rendered will need to be rendered.
 - The cell editor is available only for cell that have been at least once in the viewport.
   The editor is not destroyed when the cells are out of the viewport.
 So its state can be modified.
+- HTML element measurements cannot capture margins.
+Therefore the cell containers should not use it.
+  Padding is the solution as measurements is limited to border sizing.
+This is because top and bottom margins between adjacent elements `can be collapsed <https://developer.mozilla.org/en-US/docs/Web/CSS/margin#margin_collapsing>`__ by the web browsers.

 Viewport state
 ^^^^^^^^^^^^^^